flickgroup/photonpilot/README.md

 * Spherical cavities

 ## Installation
-The package can be installed by either running
+The package can be installed by running either of the following commands
 * pip install photonpilot
 * python setup.py install